Teach Your Teen to Drive

 Watch for four things: they scan mirrors and blind spots without reminders, they manage distractions on their own, they handle unexpected hazards calmly, and they can regulate frustration in traffic.
 If you still prompt any of these, keep practicing.

 The PTTG is the structured coaching track inside the Zutobi Parent Driving System.
-Instructor Jacqueline walks you through each of the 35 lessons on video, showing you what to do, what to say, and what to watch for.
+Instructor Jacqueline R. walks you through each of the 35 lessons on video, showing you what to do, what to say, and what to watch for.

 Follow a Structured System Inside Zutobi